 - interact with members of the Deafblind community both in person & virtually

-You will develop develop specialized skills, including:
+You will develop specialized skills, including:

 - American Sign Language (ASL), a visual language adapted to accommodate those with dual sensory loss